defold/doc/docs/en/tutorials/war-battles.md

 1. Drag the folder *units/infantry* from the asset package to the folder *main* in the *Assets* view.
 This copies a set of flip book animation frame images to your project.
 The images are divided into folders with one folder for each movement direction: up, down, up-diagonally, down-diagonally and side.

 2. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Atlas</kbd>.
+Name the new atlas file "sprites" (full name "sprites.atlas").
 An atlas is a collection of images (PNG or JPEG) that are baked into a larger texture.
 Defold uses atlases instead of single image files for performance and memory reasons.
 The new atlas should open in the editor.

 3. <kbd>Right click</kbd> the root node of the atlas in the *Outline* and select <kbd>New ▸ Animation group</kbd>.